henthornlab/milobot/README.md

 ![](./milobot.jpg)

-Simulation bot for tuning PhotonVision and Limelight through Advantagekit.
+Simulation bot for tuning PhotonVision and Limelight using Advantagekit.